AsifRasool573/Python-and-Database/README.md

 # Python-and-Database
-In this practice project.
+In this practice Python and MySQL is being used.
+Before running the files on your computer make sure MySQL Database is installed on your computer.
 There are 3 following files
 <ol><li>Python_with_Database</li>
   <li>module_functions</li>
   <li>DataFrame_from_Database</li>